globalcve/geonetstat/README.md

-👨‍💻 Author

-Developed by GLOBALCVE

-"See who your system is talking to — and where they are."
+🤝 Contributing

+We welcome PRs, bug fixes, and feature improvements.
+Whether you're adding new functionality, improving performance, or fixing issues — we'd love your help.

+Areas we'd love help with:

+Additional geolocation providers
+Export options (CSV, JSON)
+Connection filtering and search
+Performance optimizations

 💡 Tips

-Run as root for full process visibility
+Run as root (sudo) for full process visibility
-Use all from the menu to aggregate all connection types Useful for quick network audits or security monitoring
+Use all from the menu to aggregate all connection types Great for quick network audits and security monitoring Combine with other tools like iptables or tcpdump for deeper analysis

+📬 Contact

+GitHub: @globalcve
+Email: globalcve@gmail.com

+Built with transparency, minimalism, and respect for network visibility.